 4. Click OK button.

-To enable the display of markers, click Show Markers button on the Toolbar button:
+To enable the display of markers in Model view, click Show Markers button on the Toolbar button:

 5. Open the photo where the marker is visible by double-clicking on the photo's name.
 To filter photos by marker use Filter by Markers command from the 3D view context menu.